Witekio/qtcoap/README.md

 docker run --name coap-test-server -d --rm -p 5683:5683/udp aleravat/coap-test-server:latest
 ```

-For automatic tests to work, the test server should be accessible as with host name "coap-plugtest-server".
-You should use `docker inspect <container_id>` to get the test server IP, and map the host name to it.
+For automatic tests to work, the test server should be accessible as with host name `coap-plugtest-server`.
+You can use `docker inspect <container_id>` to get the test server IP, and map the IP to the host name by:
-This can be done by:

 - Editing `/etc/hosts` (or `C:\Windows\System32\drivers\etc\hosts` on Windows)
 - Adding `<container_ip> coap-plugtest-server` to it.